yelsane/android-uber-h3-sample/README.md

 # Android Uber H3 Sample
 A sample Android project that uses [Uber's h3-java library](https://github.com/uber/h3-java).

-Initially, following the intended [usage][1] as seen in their README should make it work.
-If it doesn't see the setup below.
+Initially, following the intended [usage][1] as seen in their README *should* make it work.
+If it doesn't, see the setup below.

 ## Setup